kaidez/javascript-prototype-screencast/scripts/01-script.md

 The header has Bootstrap's jumbotron class and that presses up to the top of the page...this headerMargin class here prevents that.
 And at the bottom of the page is a reference to jQuery...we're going to use that a little bit.

 And below that is a reference to main.js and this is the spot where I'll build the my prototype code, so let's go there and start building.
 So as I said, the Blueprint class that represents the basic design of a house.
-And this class will be in the form of constructor function called Blueprint.
+And this class will be in the form of constructor function called Blueprint, that's what we see here..

 And this will take just one parameter.
 I want each home to have a unique id called homeID, so I'll set that parameter up here.